savonet/book/workflow.md

 ```

 Internally, it maintains a reference on a list called `queue`.
 The `next`
-function pops the first element of the list and returns it (or `null` if the
+function pops the first element of the list and returns it, or `null` if the
-queue is empty) and the `push` function adds a new request at the end of the
+queue is empty, and the `push` function adds a new request at the end of the
 list.
 Finally, the source is created by `request.dynamic` with `next` as
-function returning the next request; note that we use the labeled argument
+function returning the next request.
+Finally, the source is returned, decorated
-`available` which is a boolean getter indicating whether or not the function
-`next` has a meaningful next request to answer (it does not when the list is
-empty).
-Finally, the source is returned, decorated with the method `push`.
+with the method `push`.

 ### Protocols

-We have seen that playlists can either contain files which are local or distant,
+We have seen that playlists can contain files which are either local or distant,
 the latter beginning by prefixes such as "`http:`" or "`ftp:`".
 A _protocol_ is
 a way of turning such a prefixed uri into an actual file.
 Most of the time it
 will consist in downloading the file in the appropriate way, but not